Aarhus-RadOnc-AI/Uncertainty-estimation-for-Head-and-Neck-tumour-Segmentation/README.md

 pip install -e .
 ```

-## Modifications compared to original nnUNet.
+## Modifications compared to original nnUNet

 1. Add dropout for the middle of UNet.